Pennsylvania:

 About 16 million buprenorphine prescriptions were dispensed in 2022, slightly higher than in 2019.
 However, as the epidemic retains its grip on the nation, medical professionals are prescribing opioids for pain relief with less frequency.
 The rate of opioid prescriptions for pain fell steadily between 2019 and 2022, from 46.8 per 100 people in 2019 to 39.5 per 100 people in 2022.
 The prescription rate for the opioid treatment drug buprenorphine, meanwhile, slightly increased over the same period from 4.7 to 4.8 prescriptions per 100 people.

-Part of this increased access is due to the $50 billion opioid settlement fund distributed to each state for opioid harm reduction and treatment services.
+Part of this increased access is due to the $50 billion opioid settlement fund distributed to each state for opioid harm reduction and drug rehab services.
 Many states are in the process of determining how to deploy settlement funds; the level of access to lifesaving medications thus varies by state and their specific approach to combating the crisis.

 Ophelia used CDC data to analyze changes in how Pennsylvania distributes common medications that prevent opioid overdoses and treat substance use disorders, comparing how states are responding to the opioid epidemic as part of a broader national analysis.